[This essay was originally published in July 2013.]

 But that can be said generally about the entire 1938 album, and that’s part of its value.
 It is the seminal document of Cradle as a performance style.
 There’s a Cradle Will Rock style, unique to this show, that I think has a lot to do with the manner and diction of Marc Blitzstein himself, and also with original director Orson Welles’ flair for explosive drama.
 It’s striking how often different actors give the same line readings in different productions of Cradle, especially those directed by da Silva or Houseman.

 THE MOST POWERFUL presence on the 1938 record is Marc Blitzstein himself.
 In addition to playing the piano (which is, per tradition, the only accompaniment), he narrates the story and plays a few of the smaller roles, as he did at the Venice Theatre.
 He has a lot of fun at the piano, and I can almost see his smile during some of the score’s percussive, dissonant passages.
-His voice is high, his diction clipped, but he sounds much more natural and at ease than on his “Nickel Under the Foot” demo, where the singing is so affected it’s hard to take.
+His voice is high, his diction clipped, but he sounds much more natural and at ease than on his “Nickel Under the Foot” demo, where the vocal affectations make for a difficult listen.

 No other composer in Broadway history has wound up so literally in the middle of his own musical.
 Marc Blitzstein was not a member of the cast or the orchestra of the original production of The Cradle Will Rock, until the events of June 16, 1937 rewrote Orson Welles’ concept.
 What was to be an enormous, high-spectacle production became the composer at the piano.
 It was minimalism, the antithesis of the Broadway musical, and it turned out to be the perfect approach for this Broadway musical, which criticizes greed and excess.